Liquid error (layout/theme line 1): Could not find asset snippets/ec-passwordify.liquid

 In 2009, we published our second book, "Community Drum Ensemble" for middle school, junior high, high school, and adults.
 This performance-based ensemble program provides a fun, positive, and inclusive outlet for building a "drum team" during school, after school, or at other venues such as community centers, places of worship, drum shops, businesses, etc...Community Drum Ensemble (CDE) was developed during many years of leading performance-based drumming groups in Southern and Central California.
 In 2012, we released a revised edition of "Community Drum Ensemble" with improved music notation.

 In 2010, we released "Drumming Up World Music: West Africa", which features 10 polyrhythmic arrangements for drums and xylophones, as well as an integrated arts and reading curriculum designed to inspire a spirit of adventure in students.
 DUWM-WA includes a Learning Levels system, which makes it easy for music teachers to tailor lessons for the ability of every class, grades K-8.
 This program covers music from 5 West African countries: Mali, Niger, Guinea, Senegal, and Burkina Faso.
+The music, visual art, and language arts activities included in this book came from Lindsay's 2+ years serving in the Peace Corps in West Africa, and subsequent travels with Steve back to the region.
 In 2012, we released a set of color illustration posters to complement the "Drumming Up World Music: West Africa" curriculum.

 In 2011, Dancing Drum moved away from Santa Barbara to live in Indiana for a year.
 That summer, we released a 2nd Edition of "Drumming Up Character", complete with new and improved activities and resources.
 In fall 2011, we traveled to China at the invitation of Tycoon Percussion to present a series of Interactive Drumming Experiences at Music China in Shanghai.

-In 2012, we relocated to our current hometown of New Orleans, Louisiana, where we continue to develop new projects and partnerships, in addition to immersing in the rich, local music scene and second line parade culture.
+In 2012, we relocated to New Orleans, Louisiana, where we developed many new projects and partnerships, in addition to immersing in the rich, local music scene and second line parade culture.

 In 2013, we returned to Thailand to develop a new line of instruments called the BoomBa Series by IQ Plus.
 Made from sustainably harvested wood and environmentally friendly materials and finishes, this family of percussion instruments was designed to be used in conjunction with Dancing Drum's Rhythm Phonics method and elementary school curriculum programs.
 Color coded in red for the low tone "Boom" and blue for the high tone "Ba", these instruments provide a new approach for teaching and visualizing rhythm patterns in music education and music therapy settings.
 During this trip to Asia, we also traveled to China and South Korea for a clinic tour through music stores and schools.